Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 Now in the evening he took his daughter Leah, and brought her to him; and Jacob went in to her.
 Laban also gave his maid Zilpah to his daughter Leah as a maid.
 So it came about in the morning that, behold, it was Leah!
 And he said to Laban, "What is this you have done to me?
 Was it not for Rachel that I served with you?
 Why then have you deceived me?"
 But Laban said, "It is not the practice in our place to marry off the younger before the firstborn.

-But did you notice how there was no marriage ceremony?
-Neither did any one in authority pronounce Jacob and Leah married.
-Furthermore, Jacob did not want to be married to Leah!
-Yet just as with the case with Adam and Eve, after having sexual relations, Jacob and Leah were husband and wife.
+And take special note of how there was no marriage ceremony.
+Neither did any one in authority pronounce Jacob and Leah “married.”
+Furthermore, Jacob did not even want to be married to Leah!
+And yet, just as in the case with Adam and Eve, after having sexual relations, Jacob and Leah were husband and wife.

-And this kind of marriage where there is no ceremony and no officiating authority is in no way unique within the Bible.
+This kind of marriage where there is no ceremony and no officiating authority is in no way unique within the Bible.
 What follows are several more examples of such marriages.
-And note how within all of these Bible passages, “went in to” and “go in unto her” are translated from the Hebrew בּוֹא, which means: to enter.
+And take special note of how the phrases “went in to” and “go in unto her” are translated from the Hebrew בּוֹא, which means to enter.

 After Abram had lived ten years in the land of Canaan, Abram's wife Sarai took Hagar the Egyptian, her maid, and gave her to her husband Abram as his wife.
 He went in to Hagar, and she conceived; and when she saw that she had conceived, her mistress was despised in her sight (Genesis 16:3-4).